 Part of our Sport Premium funding will be used to provide additional swimming lessons to children who lack confidence in water.
 The National Curriculum states that all children should be able to swim a distance of 25m unaided by the end of Key Stage 2.
 All non-swimmers in year 6 will attend extra swimming lessons during the summer term.

 Participation in competitions and events Cost to the school: £2505

 We aim to increase pupils’ participation in competitions and events.
 The allocated money will cover the cost of transporting children to local venues, as well as providing opportunities to take part in a wider range of sporting activities with other schools.
 Some funding will support inter-class/house competitions within school.

-In order to promote physical activity during the school day, a trim trail and some sports equipment will be purchased for use at playtime and lunchtime.
+In order to promote physical activity during the school day, a trim trail (or outdoor gym equipment) and some sports equipment will be purchased for use at playtime and lunchtime.
 Some new PE equipment will extend the range of sporting activity on offer to pupils, to encourage more children to take part with enthusiasm.

 Healthy Heroes provide the same coach throughout the year who works closely with the staff and children.
 This helps to ensure that continuity and progression are built into the planning and delivery of PE lessons.
 PE lessons and clubs are timetabled to ensure that sufficient time is allocated for physical activity, plus a number of staff lead the after-school clubs.
 We are fortunate to have large school grounds so a range of sports can take place and links with secondary schools are pursued as actively as possible.